enricodisaro/cps-final/README.md

 -------------------------------------
 To compile the file server.c

-gcc server.c -o sw -lcrypto
+gcc server.c -o sw -lcrypto -lssl

 It requires a UNIX platform to work, and it need OpenSSL installed